Welcome !

 Cyber-attacks on critical information infrastructure by organised criminal groups, non-state and state sponsored groups can cause debilitating impact to national security, economy, public health and public safety.
 The critical sector entities that own, run, and manage their critical information infrastructure are responsible for the protection of their computer resources (systems, networks, applications, data repositories and identities).
 The entities are expected and required to use appropriate technology, implement various best practices and build a competent workforce to achieve a high level of cyber resilience.

 The CSEs and other organisations have no dearth of information and guidance from multiple sources to help them secure their IT systems and networks.
 Yet, a large number of them continue to suffer downtime and losses due to cyber-attacks.
 An analysis of successful attacks indicate that most of them succeeded because the entities did not or could not apply the cybersecurity information and guidance effectively.
-A common refrain from cybersecurity experts and empanelled auditors is that a large number of entities have negligible or poor implementation of basic and essential cybersecurity controls.
+A common refrain from cybersecurity experts and auditors is that a large number of entities have negligible or poor implementation of basic and essential cybersecurity controls.
 It looks as if the entities “do not understand” or “do not want to implement” cybersecurity.

 Every organisation has a complex mix of internal and external workforce and other stakeholders, each having their own specific roles, functions, backgrounds, competence and limitations.
 However, everyone understands the concept of business resilience and can therefore grasp the concept of cyber resilience.
 Hence, it would be appropriate to convert cybersecurity discussions into cyber resilience discussions, to enable the participation of all stakeholders.
 This calls for